Something to Hold

 2012 Notable Social Studies Trade Book for Young People

-from the National Council for the Social Studies and the Children's Book Council
+National Council for the Social Studies and the Children's Book Council

 "Based on the author's own experiences, this novel fills a gap in the historical fiction genre.
 Great for classroom discussion as well as independent reading." --School Library Journal